sailfish009/bsdf/README.md

 Implementations for other languages are planned.
 BSDF is designed to be easy to implement; perhaps you want to contribute?

-## Specification

-BSDF is designed to be simple; the [full specification](SPEC.md) is quite short.

-A minimal BSDF implementation must suport:

-* the basic data types: null, bool, int, float, string, list, map/dict.
-* uncompressed binary blobs.
-* unclosed streams (at the end of a data structure).
-* preferably most standard converters.

-Implementations are encouraged to support:

-* user-defined converters.
-* compressed binary blobs (zlib and bz2).

-Further implementations can be made more powerful by supporting:

-* Lazy loading of blobs.
-* Lazy loading of streams.
-* Deferred writing of streams.

 ## Development